ashleylharnett/ashleylharnett.github.io/index.md

 <img src="images/me.png" width="250px" class="right-align" alt="A headshot of me"/>

 Hello, I'm Ashley.
-I'm an IT consultant by day and a reader of strange literature by night.
 I don't have much else to share at the moment.

 # Links